cocoma6/gait_id/README.md

 gait-train.py: modify the config part

-The repo is based on [GaitSet](https://github.com/AbnerHqC/GaitSet) and the related paper is **[GaitSet: gait recognition](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9351667)**.
+The model repo is based on [GaitSet](https://github.com/AbnerHqC/GaitSet) and the related paper is **[GaitSet: gait recognition](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9351667)**.
 There are some other papers which may be helpful: [Gait Global-Local Feature Representation](https://arxiv.org/pdf/2208.01380.pdf), [Gait signature involves Optical Flow](https://arxiv.org/pdf/1603.01006.pdf).